 Host of CNN’s Fareed Zakaria GPS, Editor-at-Large of TIME, and Washington Post columnist Fareed Zakaria is widely respected for his thoughtful analysis and ability to spot economic and political trends.
 Esquire magazine described him as “the most influential foreign policy adviser of his generation.”

-Fareed Zakaria GPS, CNN’s flagship international affairs program, and its companion blog, Global Public Square, have become a destination for those seeking smart commentary and civil conversation about the big ideas and global challenges of our time.
+Fareed Zakaria GPS, CNN’s flagship international affairs program has become a destination for those seeking smart commentary and civil conversation about the big ideas and global challenges of our time.
 Winner of a 2012 Peabody Award, the Emmy-nominated GPS features Zakaria’s fascinating panel discussions and one-on-one interviews with heads of state, intellectuals, and business leaders.
 His columns and covers stories — on subjects from the future of energy and the Middle East to America’s role in the world — reach more than 25 million readers weekly.